 When taking out a bridging loan, it’s essential to have an exit strategy in place.
 An exit strategy is a solid plan covering how you intend to pay off the bridging loan at the end of the term.

-There are two types of bridging loans available:
+Two types of bridging loans available

 Open bridge loans are the most common type of bridging loan we issue at Novellus.
 What it means is that a firm date for the bridging loan to end has not been set, commonly because the details of the financing have not been finalised at the point the bridging loan is issued.

 Closed bridging loans are used when a dated exit strategy is in place.
-For example, if you are selling your home and have a buyer that has exchanged contracts but has not yet been completed.
+For example, if you are selling your property and have a buyer that has exchanged contracts but has not yet been completed.
 Once the sale is complete, the funds can then be used to pay off the bridging loan.

 Regardless of which type of bridging loan you choose, the loan provider will need to see evidence of your exit strategy and confirmation the loan will be repaid within 12-18 months.
 Open-bridge and closed-bridge loans can be secured at both first and second charges on your property, depending on a few factors.